Pard3sh/devNotes/git.md

 I have notes for the ssh keys, make sure to reference that. **Git no longer allows for regular password entry, SSH keys are essential**

 # Pull all branches

+This is only if you need to access a different remote branch.

 `git fetch --all` `git branch -a` // list all branches

 //now switch to it